epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ## Abstract

 In the movie industry, creativity is generally considered to be a key factor in the success of a film.
 Actors often need to reinvent themselves to keep audiences hooked, but do they really ?
 Some actors tend to develop a comfort zone and keep playing the same type of movies / characters.
 Our projects aims at discovering those comfort zones, when they are created and what happens when actors step out of it.
 Conversly, we also want to evaluate if a given role/character tends to be played only by a subset of actors and which feature/s these actors share, which could lead us to uncover racial or gender biases in film castings.
-We build on top of the results of the [original paper](http://www.cs.cmu.edu/~ark/personas/) in order to identify in a more fine-grained approach if an actors exhibit a recurring persona accross the characters they play.
+We build on top of the results of the [original paper](http://www.cs.CMU.edu/~ark/personas/) in order to identify in a more fine-grained approach if an actors exhibit a recurring persona accross the characters they play.

 ## Research questions

 1. What is the proportion of actors that tend to play the same type of movies ?
 2. When did an actor start to play in similar movies/similar characters ?
 3. Do actors exhibit a recurring persona accross the characters they play ?
-4. Is there a clear distribution shift in the perfromance of a movie when this actor is/isn't in his comfort zone ?
+4. Is there a clear distribution shift in the performance of a movie when this actor is/isn't in his comfort zone ?
 5. Are there roles that are acclaimed only when they are played by a specific group of actors ?
 6. Which features of an actor impact the distribution of his roles ?